Learn what is PCI compliance and how to be compliant.

 The PCI Data Security Standard Self-Assessment Questionnaire (PCI SAQ) is a validation tool designed for merchants and service providers that allow them to self-evaluate their compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 Different questionnaires will apply to different businesses, and each one is a series of yes-or-no questions.
 The questionnaires are available on the PCI Security Standards Council website.
 Merchants are encouraged to contact their bank or payment brand for eligibility requirements to identify the appropriate SAQ version for their organization.

-The table below lists the most common SAQ versions in relation to Unzer integration types.
+The following is a list of the most common SAQ versions in relation to Unzer integration types.
 Choosing your integration type is the first step to determine your SAQ version.

 |Unzer integration type||SAQ version||Definition|